 Emblematic of the changing structure of the health care industry is the shift in employment in the State.
 Hospitals command a declining share of Delaware's health care industry.
 In 1990, hospital employment accounted for 38% of the state's health care industry.
-By 2003, the latest year of complete data, this number had fallen to 35%.
+By 2004, the latest year of complete data, this number had fallen to 35%.

 An examination of the employment growth rates in Delaware confirms the disparate pattern across the health care sectors.
 Home/nursing health care employment growth stagnated over the past three years.
-Physicians grew by three percent, 2002-2003.
+The number of physicians grew by three percent during 2003-2004.

 There is evidence that hospital employment growth reached its nadir, however.
-After stalling in 1996, hospital employment growth turned positive again, and added 2,200 jobs between 2000 and 2003.
-While this is not the fastest growth, it is a significant turnabout from the second half of the nineties.
+After stalling in 1996, hospital employment growth turned positive again, and added 2,400 jobs between 2000 and 2004.